morganthomas/nixos/README.md

  ```

  In order for a computer to boot from the Apricorn key, the key must be placed in lock override mode so that it will not lock up during the boot process.

+Note that when updating xmobarrc, you may need to `killall xmobar` before mod+q to see the changes to xmobar.